Essential Daily Dose: Maximize Vitamin D and Folate Benefits

 Top food sources by nutrient:

-Combining foods and simple pairings (for example, vitamin C with non‑heme iron) improves absorption and helps you reach daily targets without routine high‑dose supplements.
+Smart pairings (for example, vitamin C with non‑heme iron) improve absorption and help you reach daily targets without routine high‑dose supplements.

 How Can You Avoid Deficiency and Toxicity by Balancing Diet and Supplements?